paulmadsenhbar/HIPs/pex.md

 ## Motivation

-the Guardian Selective Disclosure architecture allows a Guardian admin to stipulate what attributes within a Verifiable Credential (VC) should not be available to the public, but rather only to authorized requestors.
-For such a VC, the corresponding Verifiable Presentation (VP) published to IPFS will not contain those protected attributes, but rather an
+The Guardian Selective Disclosure architecture allows a Guardian admin to stipulate what attributes within a Verifiable Credential (VC) should not be available to the public, but rather only to authorized requestors.
+For such a VC, the corresponding Verifiable Presentation (VP) published to IPFS will not contain those protected attributes, but rather a 'Presentation Definition' indicating the nature of the proof required to access them.
+If and when some other actor is able to demonstrate the stipulated proof on a request as a 'Presentation Submission', the protected attributes will be released to them.

-This logical interaction

 ## Rationale